How to Choose a Tax Accountant in Miami for Your Small Business

 What are Your Options?

-All Tax Accountant in Miami specialize and come in many forms, including tax franchises, tax attorneys, and certified public accountants (CPAs are licensed by the state and are suited to complex tax issues) and enrolled agents (an enrolled agent has passed an IRS test plus an IRS background check, they focus exclusively on tax accounting).
+All Tax Accountant in Miami specialize and come in many forms, including tax franchises, tax attorneys, and certified public accountants (Accountants are licensed by the state and are suited to complex tax issues) and enrolled agents (an enrolled agent has passed an IRS test plus an IRS background check, they focus exclusively on tax accounting).

 As you build a shortlist of potential candidates, ask around for referrals and focus on identifying Tax Accountant in Miami who have experience working with businesses of a similar size and type to yours?
 Is the Tax Accountant Miami familiar with your particular line of business?

-Other things to look out for are accuracy guarantees (many offer this as a protection against potential penalties in the event of an audit), willingness to amend the return in the event of errors, and assist you in any dealings with the IRS.
+Other things to look out for are accuracy guarantees (many offer this as protection against potential penalties in the event of an audit), willingness to amend the return in the event of errors, and assist you in any dealings with the IRS.

 Don’t be afraid to ask questions that help you get a better picture of your needs’ your situation may be less or more complex than you are aware, and an initial consultation can help you better gauge your needs (many tax preparation offices will do this for free in the hope of winning your business).
 Bring your records, last year’s return, and any other documentation that gives a quick snapshot of your circumstances.

 Call around a few local tax offices to scope out the pricing and billing policies.
 Most fees depend on the complexity of your tax return and you can expect to pay either by the hour, or a flat fee.
 Ask lots of questions about what is included in these rates and any potential extra fees you may incur.
-Are there any ways you can keep your fees to a minimum by doing as much preparation and good record-keeping yourself in advance.
+Are there any ways you can keep your fees to a minimum by doing as much preparation and good record-keeping yourself in advance?

 If the IRS queries your return or audits you, will the tax professional assist you?
 Are they authorized to represent you to the IRS?